ldalek/llvm-project/mlir/docs/Dialects/OpenMPDialect/_index.md

 [OpenMPClauses.td](https://github.com/llvm/llvm-project/blob/main/mlir/include/mlir/Dialect/OpenMP/OpenMPClauses.td).
 For each clause, an `OpenMP_Clause` subclass and a definition based on it must be created.
-The subclass must take a `bit` template argument for each of the properties it may define, listed below, which is forwarded to the base class.
+The subclass must take a `bit` template argument for each of the properties it can populate on associated `OpenMP_Op`s.
+These must be forwarded to the base class.
 The definition must be an instantiation of the base class where all these template arguments are set to `false`.
 The definition's name must be `OpenMP_<Name>Clause`, whereas its base class' must be `OpenMP_<Name>ClauseSkip`.
 Following this pattern makes it possible to optionally skip the inheritance of some properties when defining operations:
 [more info](#overriding-clause-inherited-properties).